mihaliak/dotfiles/README.md

 ## Additional steps

 1. Install fonts
+2. In iterm `Preferences > General > Load preferences from a custom folder or URL` and set it to `~/dotfiles/iterm`
-2. Import PhpStorm settings
+3. Import PhpStorm settings
-3. `sudo reboot`
+4. `sudo reboot`
-4. Enjoy
+5. Enjoy

 ## The `dotfiles` command